CivicaDigital/NodeJsDojo/README.md

 node -p "process.versions"
 ```

-## Require and modules
+## Introduction to require and modules

-The `require` and `module` modules are available on the `global` object and are used for managing module dependencies.
+Modules allow you to encapsulate related code into a single unit.
+A module has a 1 to 1 relationship with files on the file system and any module can be "required" by another module that needs it. `require` and `module` are modules themselves, are available on the `global` object used for managing module dependencies.
 The `require` module itself provides the `require()` function used for loading in modules.
-Modules have a 1 to 1 relationship with files on the file system and any module can be "required" by another module that uses it.

 You can inspect the global module - type into the terminal:
 ```bash